thelifeisstrange/MOVIEIOAPP/README.md

 Welcome to the **Movie Review Application**!
 This project is a React-based frontend interface that allows users to view movies, read and submit reviews, and interact with an engaging star rating system.

+This web-app was inspired by https://github.com/IsAmitprajapati/movieoapp and modifications have been made as per requirements

 ## Live Demo

 Check out the live demo of the app here: [Movie Review App](https://movieioapp.web.app/)